moinmoti/academic-kickstart/content/publication/ppsn_aamas/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["AAMAS", "Prediction Market", "Game Theory"]
+tags = ["IJCAI", "Noncooperative Games", "Auctions", "Game Theory", "Crowdfunding", "Mechanism Design"]

 # Projects (optional).
 #   Associate this publication with one or more of your projects.